Pass transistor logic: Basic principles of pass transistor circuits

+MOSFET pass transistors are electronic switches that turn on or off the path between their drain and source depending on their gate's voltage signal (for instance the clock signal in the SRAM cell or gated D latch).

+Because pass transistors do not provide level restoration and because their conducting path has a small non-zero resistance, there is increased RC delay for charging the next logic stage's input capacitance (which includes parasitic capacitance in addition to the next stage's gate capacitance) towards valid logic-high or logic-low voltage levels.

+Simulation of circuits may be required to ensure adequate performance.

 Complementary pass transistor logic

-Some authors use the term "complementary pass transistor logic" to indicate a style of implementing logic gates that uses transmission gates composed of both NMOS and PMOS pass transistors.
+Some authors use the term complementary pass transistor logic to indicate a style of implementing logic gates that uses transmission gates composed of both NMOS and PMOS pass transistors.

-Other authors use the term "complementary pass transistor logic" (CPL) to indicate a style of implementing logic gates where each gate consists of a NMOS-only pass transistor network, followed by a CMOS output inverter.
+Other authors use the term complementary pass transistor logic (CPL) to indicate a style of implementing logic gates where each gate consists of a NMOS-only pass transistor network, followed by a CMOS output inverter.

-Other authors use the term "complementary pass transistor logic" (CPL) to indicate a style of implementing logic gates using dual-rail encoding.
+Yet other authors use the term complementary pass transistor logic (CPL) to indicate a style of implementing logic gates using dual-rail encoding.
 Every CPL gate has two output wires, both the positive signal and the complementary signal, eliminating the need for inverters.

-Complementary pass transistor logic or "Differential pass transistor logic" refers to a logic family which is designed for certain advantage.
+Complementary pass transistor logic or differential pass transistor logic refers to a logic family which is designed for certain advantage.
 It is common to use this logic family for multiplexers and latches.